Bloubergstrand: History

 During Apartheid, Bloubergstrand was classified as a “whites-only” beach and suburb as part of the Group Areas Act.
-The ruling was repealed in 1991 following the abolishing of the Group Areas Act.
+The ruling was repealed in 1991 following the abolition of the Group Areas Act.
 The imposing Blouberg Heights was built in the 1970s in response to a "white housing crisis" in racially segregated Cape Town.
-In the 1970s the National Party initiated several planning interventions, including the suspension of the city's zoning rules with regards to building height for developers willing to build housing in white Group Areas.
+In the 1970s the National Party initiated several planning interventions, including the suspension of the city's zoning rules with regard to building height for developers willing to build housing in white Group Areas.

 Local traditions

 The past continues in certain areas.
 Local licensed fishermen still use a small local design of rowing boat to put their nets out in Small Bay for mullet when the temperature and other conditions are favourable.
 They retrieve their nets manually, after which the fortunate locals buy this delicacy directly from them.

 A traditional way of cooking the "harders" or mullets after cleaning them at the water's edge with the seabirds enjoying a free meal, is to make a wood fire, put much salt on the external skin and then to "braai" or grill to taste.
 The mullet has quite a few small bones and needs to be carefully digested together with freshly baked bread or pap from maize, enhanced with a regional traditional jam.
 Sometimes another local delicacy, "braaibrood", replaces the freshly baked bread.
 "Blouberg Braaibrood" consists of two slices of white, whole wheat or brown bread, on the outside, barbecued with onion, a chutney, tomato and cheese on the inside.

 Street names in the Village of Bloubergstrand, since the early days, bear the names of well-known people i.e. General Sir David Baird, General Jansens, Commodore Sir Popham, General Ferguson and locals such as the family Stadler.